Gitorious-backup/gitorious-wiki/Home.markdown

 # Gitorious

-Gitorious is an opensource application originally developed for hosting open source source projects in git repositories.
+Gitorious is an open-source application originally developed for hosting open source source projects in git repositories.

 ## Community